 Take inspiration from Coca-Cola’s campaigns and try to re-create them on social media.

 5. Strong Brand Identity

 People typically recognize brands by their logo, color, and packaging.
-These characters make up a unique brand identity that differentiates the company from another.
+These characters make up a unique brand identity that differentiates one company from another.

-Coca-Cola has sets itself apart by remaining consistent with its design.
+Coca-Cola has set itself apart by remaining consistent with its design.

 Take its iconic bottle.

 Coca-Cola introduced the contour shape bottle in the early years and stuck to it.

 Today, it has practically become a trademark of the company.
 Place its bottle among ten others and anyone can easily pick it out.

 A strong brand identity helps you build your company’s reputation.
 The consistent is your image, the more familiar it becomes.

 Coca-Cola had its timeless bottle shape, script logo, and red color for years and doesn’t appear to change it anytime soon.
 It is one of the primary reasons Coca-Cola has gained a global fan base.